Teaching in the Pandemic, Part 2

 What do you hope to learn from this school year?

 Barbara Jane has learned not to take the simple things for granted: having students in the classroom, being allowed to give them hugs, playing games at recess, laughing together, actually seeing their smiling faces instead of a black screen with their initials.
-Being able to see students in-person is a huge deal for Kathy too, but she has also learned how to connect with them on different levels, utilize new programs to differentiate and teach her lessons, and communicated with families more.
+Being able to see students in-person is a huge deal for Kathy too, but she has also learned how to connect with them on different levels, utilize new programs to differentiate and teach her lessons, and communicate with families more.
 Ultimately, "shared experiences dealing with the shut-down has made us more understanding of each other's needs."

 Teachers, like everyone else, have all been doing their best to make the most out of a difficult situation.
 This small sampling is hardly the tip of the iceberg of feelings that teachers have experienced over the last year, but we can see that even with the biggest struggles and toughest obstacles, our teachers are persevering and doing everything they can to provide quality education to their students.
 They are also looking forward to the day when things can be "normal" again, as we all are!